asaikali/spring-ai-zero-to-hero/README.md

 Please make sure that the software list above is installed on your laptop before the workshop starts.
 After install:

-1. clone this repo to your laptop
+1. Clone this repo to your laptop
 2. Run the `./download-deps.sh` script pull local AI models, and container images.
 2. Run the `check-deps.sh` script to check that the all the required